rust-lang/blog.rust-lang.org/_posts/2017-05-05-libz-blitz.md

-"use ownership to encapsulate invariants"; consistent naming conventions like `mut`, `ref`, `as`, `into`, that let users intuit what they don't know from what they do; small details of presentation that add up, like consistently documentating possible error cases in a dedicated "Errors" section; and so many more factors to consider when publishing Rust crates.
+"use ownership to encapsulate invariants"; consistent naming conventions like `mut`, `ref`, `as`, `into`, that let users intuit what they don't know from what they do; small details of presentation that add up, like consistently documenting possible error cases in a dedicated "Errors" section; and so many more factors to consider when publishing Rust crates.

 In 2017 we plan to apply the principles behind the design of `std` to an